IRoomingI/discordBot/README.md

 **Important!** You should know how to create and set up a Discord bot

+## Please Read

+Please don't think that this project will reach huge scales, like other bots coded by people much more talented than I am.
+This is project was started for fun and I can't promise frequent updates.

+## Installation

-Packages you need to run the bot:
+Programs and packages you need to run the bot:

 * Python 3.5 or higher [[Download](https://python.org/downloads/ "Python Download")]